Type your paragraph here.

 Accordingly, we thank the previous acting director of the NIH for his kindness, patience, and follow through as to our inquiries and advocacy.

 Additionally, the National Library of Medicine has gradually been updating medical subject headings following some of our recommendations.
 It has agreed, according to its deputy director, to adopt more of our database update suggestions to make information, about the types of dysautonomia, more easily accessible.
 It is also crucial to distinguish non-familial dysautonomia from familial dysautonomia.
 Accordingly, we express our gratitude to the National Library of Medicine, including its deputy director.
+We also note, as reflected above, that non-familial dysautonomia has been finally designated as an official medical subject heading.

 Furthermore, extrapolating from the past testimony of NIH researchers, plus physicians who spoke at the 2002 Joint Congressional Dysautonomia Information Hearing, over 1.5 billion dollars (in 2002 dollars) is wasted each year in misdiagnosing and mistreating forms of non-familial dysautonomia.
 In this regard, correspondence from the National Institutes of Health gives us increased hope, that over the next few years, this wasted amount of money will be reduced and more prompt correct diagnosis will increase.